 get_variable_weights(object)

-tune_parameters(object, ..., only_params_in_model = FALSE, levels = 5, v = 10)
+tune_parameters(object, ..., only_params_in_model = FALSE, levels = 5, k = 10)

-# S3 method for certestats_tuning
+# S3 method for class 'certestats_ml'

 autoplot(object, type = c("marginals", "parameters", "performance"), ...)